 Generally, Defence will use and disclose your personal information for the same purpose as collected.
-Defence may use and disclose your personal information for a secondary purpose if you consent or another provision in the Privacy Act allows it.
+Defence may use and disclose your personal information for a secondary purpose if you consent, or another provision in the Privacy Act allows it.

-Defence may disclose personal information about you to other APP entities, including:
+Defence may, if you agree or it is permissible under the Privacy Act, disclose personal information about you to other APP entities, including:

-- the Minister for Defence, the Assistant Minister for Defence or the Parliamentary Secretaryto the Minister for Defence - other Defence-related agencies, regulatory bodies, and organisations such as the Department of Veterans' Affairs, Defence Housing Australia and the Australian WarMemorial - other non-Defence related government departments, regulatory bodies, and organisationsthat have a function in relation to, or affecting the administration of, ADF members and Defence APS employees, such as the Australian Taxation Office, Comsuper, Comcare, Comcover, the Child Support Agency, the Australian Institute of Health and Welfare, SmartSalary and Toll Transitions. - in the case of security clearances, the Australian Security Intelligence Organisation and theAustralian Federal Police - Department of Home Affairs
+- Defence Ministers and Assistant Ministers - other Defence-related agencies, regulatory bodies, and organisations such as the Department of Veterans' Affairs, Defence Housing Australia and the Australian War Memorial - other non-Defence related government departments, regulatory bodies, and organisations that have a function in relation to, or affecting the administration of, ADF members and Defence APS employees, such as the Australian Taxation Office, Comsuper, Comcare, Comcover, the Child Support Agency, the Australian Institute of Health and Welfare, SmartSalary and Toll Transitions. - in the case of security clearances, the Australian Security Intelligence Organisation and the Australian Federal Police - Department of Home Affairs - law enforcement agencies such as the Australian Federal Police, State and Territory Policing agencies, federal, state and territory courts and tribunals - other Australian Government departments and agencies for legislative, regulatory and administrative purposes - overseas recipients for legislative, regulatory and reporting purposes to meet Australia's national security and international obligations. - Defence may disclose personal information about members who are attending the Australian Defence Force Academy to the University of New South Wales or to other educational institutions.

-- law enforcement agencies such as the Australian Federal Police, State and Territory Policing agencies, - federal, state and territory courts and tribunals - other Australian Government departments and agencies for legislative, regulatory andadministrative purposes - overseas recipients for legislative, regulatory and reporting purposes to meet Australia'snational security and international obligations. - Defence may disclose personal information about members who are attending the Australian Defence Force Academy to the University of New South Wales or to other educational institutions. - Defence does not disclose personal health information to any other person, including next of kin,unless the individual about whom the information relates has given express consent, or the disclosure is required or authorised by or under Australian law, or in circumstance where it is unreasonable to obtain the individual's consent and the disclosure is necessary to lessen or prevent a serious threat to life, health or safety of an individual or to public health and safety. - If it is necessary for the acquisition or use of Defence equipment and capability, Defence may also disclose the personal information of those involved directly, or indirectly, to recipients in the countries where the recipients are located or the activities or functions are performed.
+Defence does not disclose personal health information to any other person, including next of kin, unless the individual about whom the information relates has given express consent, or the disclosure is required or authorised by or under Australian law, or in circumstance where it is permitted by the Privacy Act, such as where it is unreasonable to obtain the individual's consent and the disclosure is necessary to lessen or prevent a serious threat to life, health or safety of an individual or to public health and safety.

+If it is necessary for the acquisition or use of Defence equipment and capability, Defence may also disclose the personal information of those involved directly, or indirectly, to recipients in the countries where the recipients are located or the activities or functions are performed.

-Overseas use and disclosures
+Overseas disclosures

-- Defence may disclose personal information about you to a person who is not in Australia or an external territory (overseas recipient) where it relates to Defence activities or functions. - Personal information about you may be disclosed in the country where the recipient is ordinarily located, or in a country where the recipient is or, is soon to be, undertaking work related activities.
-For example, where Australia is undertaking or participating in military operations or exercises, where it has a Defence establishment (such as RMAF Base Butterworth, located in Malaysia), or where Defence personnel are located overseas on posting, such as those performing a Defence Attaché role or an exchange posting, personal information may be disclosed to 'overseas recipients' in the countries where the activity is being undertaken.
+Defence may disclose personal information about you to a person who is not in Australia or an external territory (overseas recipient) where it relates to Defence activities or functions.

+Personal information about you may be disclosed in the country where the recipient is ordinarily located, or in a country where the recipient is, or is soon to be, undertaking work related activities.

+For example, where Australia is undertaking or participating in military operations or exercises, where it has a Defence establishment (such as RAAF Base Butterworth, located in Malaysia), or where Defence personnel are located overseas on posting, such as those performing a Defence Attaché role or an exchange posting, personal information may be disclosed to 'overseas recipients' in the countries where the activity is being undertaken.